top of page

 How much does EMDR therapy cost?

 EMDR therapy is an evidence-based treatment that is approved and covered by medical insurance, including Medicaid.
 Out-of-pocket fees vary depending on your therapist and the length of session.
-It is recommended that EMDR be conducted in longer sessions, often 90 min but can be effective in 60min sessions or longer EMDR "intensive" sessions spaning a few hours.
+It is recommended that EMDR be conducted in longer sessions, often 90 min but can be effective in 60min sessions or longer EMDR "intensive" sessions spanning a few hours.

 Can EMDR Therapy be done online?